 - Holy Day celebrations significant within their own faith group

-Please note the University of Colorado Hospital Chapel is not open for use by the general public or groups not associated with the hospital or its affiliates.
+Please note that the University of Colorado Hospital chapel is not open for use by the general public or groups not associated with the hospital or its affiliates.

 RTD bus and Light Rail